NIU set to entertain the Bulls in regular season home finale

-After a solid fall in 2011, that saw two players reach the main draw of the ITA Midwest Regional, NIU went on to record its first 20 win spring season since 1989 when it finished 21-7 overall and 4-1 in the MAC to claim the Huskies first MAC Championship and their seventh overall in program history.
+After a solid fall in 2011, which saw two players reach the main draw of the ITA Midwest Regional, NIU went on to record its first 20-win spring season since 1989 in 2011-12 when it finished 21-7 overall and 4-1 in the MAC to claim the Huskies first MAC Championship and their seventh overall conference title in program history.
 Three Huskies players went on to claim All-MAC honors, including Amir, who claimed first team honors.
 Lagerlof and Roman Turtygin each earned second team consideration.

 From 2004-06, Fisher served as both the head men's and women's tennis coach at Colgate University (Hamilton, N.Y.).
 Both squads advanced to the Patriot League Tournament semifinals in 2005 and 2006, while the men's team cracked the top-15 of the East Region rankings during the 2005 campaign.